YellowLineParking/Appy.GitDb/README.md

 This will execute the tasks `clean`, `compile`, `test`, `pack` You can execute any of these tasks separately by running `build <task>`

+## Contribute
+It would be awesome if you would like to contribute code or help with bugs.
+Just follow the guidelines [CONTRIBUTING](https://github.com/YellowLineParking/Appy.GitDb/blob/master/CONTRIBUTING.md).